fereshtehaghaei/Climate-Analysis-SQLAlchemy/README.md

   for date in trip_dates:  # Loop through the list of %m-%d strings and calculate the normals for each date
       normal = daily_normals(date)
       normals.append(normal)    # push each tuple of calculations into a list called `normals`
-      #normals.append(date)
   # normals

-  # I used this source for help in order to be able to loop through the list of normals --> https://ispycode.com/Python/Flow-Control/Itertools-Module/chain-from_iterable

   normals_chain = itertools.chain.from_iterable(normals)
   print(normals)